 If you are using a Linux-based Ubuntu operating system and need to use an application supported by a Windows operating system, you can choose the completely legal and free software Wine.

 Under normal circumstances, you cannot run a Windows application on Linux/Ubuntu.
-So, by using the program called Wine to run a Windows program on your system, you can install and run any program on your computer.
+Therefore, by using the program called Wine to run a Windows program on your system, you can install and run any program on your computer.

 You can run Windows applications with WineHQ software on old and new distributions of Ubuntu.
-After installing this program, you can install programs such as Microsoft Office, Adobe PhotoShop on your computer and run them easily.
+After installing this program, you can also install programs such as Microsoft Office, and Adobe PhotoShop on your computer and run them easily.

-How to Install Wine 6.0
+How to Install Wine 7.0

-Running Windows Programs on Ubuntu
+How to Run Windows Programs on Ubuntu

-To open the Notepad.exe file with Wine, right-click on the file and then click Open With Other Application and then select Wine Windows Program Loader as in the image below.
+Download the latest version of the Notepad program to your Ubuntu system from the website and go to the Downloads location.
+To open the Notepad.exe file with Wine, right-click on the file, then click Open With Other Application and then select Wine Windows Program Loader as in the image below.

 Continue by clicking the Next button in the Wizard window.